Version 1.0 — Updated June 30, 2020

 We would like to make sure that information and relationships implied by visual formatting are clear to people using assistive technologies.

-We would like to make sure that color is not used as the only visual means of conveying information.
+We would like to make sure that colour is not used as the only visual means of conveying information.

-We would like the visual presentation of the text to have good contrast against background colors to support people with visual impairments.
+We would like the visual presentation of text to have good contrast against background colours to support people with visual impairments.

-We would like the visual presentation of everything that’s interactive to have good contrast against background colors in order to support people with visual impairments.
+We would like the visual presentation of everything that’s interactive to have good contrast against background colours to support people with visual impairments.

 We would like everything that’s interactive to be accessible using the keyboard alone.

-We would like to provide features in code to allow users to bypass repeated blocks of content.
-For example, navigation that appears on every page; this may help some users.
+We would like to provide features in code to allow users to bypass repeated blocks of content (for example, navigation that appears on every page), as this may help some users.

 We would like each page to have a title in code that identifies its contents.

-When using the tab button to move around, we would like there to be a logical sequence of movement.
+When using the tab button to move around, we would like the sequence of movement to be logical.

-We would like all pages to provide clearer and more descriptive titles in addition to having a ‘Heading 1’ in code.
+We would like all pages to provide clearer and more descriptive titles, and for all pages to have a "Heading 1" in code.

 We would like to help people know which item has keyboard focus.

-We would like people to receive appropriate suggestions to correct an error if possible.
+We would like people to receive appropriate suggestions for the correction of an error if possible.

-We would like IDs in code to be unique so the product works well for all users.
-As of now, some IDs are not unique.
+We would like IDs in code to be unique, so that the product works well for all users, but today some IDs are not unique.
 We’ve logged these cases to fix.

 If a message appears, we would like it to be clear to all users.

-However, if you use the product on screens with fewer than 1930 pixels wide, you’ll need to scroll horizontally to see some content.
+However, if you use the product on screens below 1930 pixels wide, you’ll need to scroll horizontally to see some content.